mat-shepherd/CI_PP3_COUNTDOWN_GAME/README.md

 ### User Requirements and Expectations
 - An intuitive and easy to navigate game interface
-- A fun and educational gameplay experience with feedback on word and number game solutions
+- A fun, family friendly, and educational gameplay experience with feedback on word and number game solutions
 - Ability to quickly find game rules, view the score leaderboard, or start the game
 - Ability to personalise the game by entering a player name
 - Score tracking during the game and feedback if a top ten score is achieved